grudloff/grudloff.github.io/_posts/2024-09-18-local_to_cloud.md

 - Less flexibility compared to custom containers or routines.
 - Limited to the model types supported by the prebuilt containers.
-- Debugging may be harder as the implementation details are not accessible.
-Therefore, you will need to rely only on logging and monitoring to debug the model.
+- Debugging may be harder as the implementation details are not accessible in an straightforward manner.

-# 6. Comparison of Abstraction Levels
+# 6. Comparison

-Here’s a quick comparison of the three abstraction levels:
+Here’s a quick comparison of the alternatives discussed in this article based on different criteria:

 | Feature                  | FastAPI Local | Docker Container Local | Vertex AI Custom Container | Vertex AI CPR | Vertex AI Prebuilt Container |
 |--------------------------|---------------|------------------------|----------------------------|---------------|------------------------------|